patchy631/agent-lightning/docs/deep-dive/serving-llm.md

 Most agents interact with LLMs via **Chat Completion APIs**, exchanging chat messages.
 There are two main approaches to collecting training data from such agents.

+!!! note

+    Tokenization here refers to the process of converting **Chat Messages** into **Token IDs**.
+Detokenization is the reverse process of converting **Token IDs** back to **Chat Messages**.
+Normally, the tokenizer is published along with the pretrained model, which includes a vocabulary, special tokens, and a chat template to dealing with chat messages.

 **1. Retokenizing chat messages.**
 In this approach, you store chat messages as text and let training algorithms **retokenize** them later, as done in many SFT workflows (e.g., [HuggingFace SFT](https://huggingface.co/docs/trl/sft_trainer)).
 In practice, we’ve found this method unstable and less accurate.
 The chart below compares training results.